AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/18_ES2017_string-padding-object-entries-object-values-and-more.md

 > When memory is shared, multiple threads can read and write the same data in memory. **Atomic** operations make sure that predictable values are written and read, that operations are finished before the next operation starts and that operations are not interrupted.

-`Atomics` is not a constructor, all of its properties and methods are static (just like `Math`) therefore we cannot use it with a new operator or invoke the `Atomics` object as a function.
+`Atomics` is not a constructor.
+All of its properties and methods are static (just like `Math`) therefore we cannot use it with a new operator or invoke the `Atomics` object as a function.

 Examples of its methods are: